benfoxall/benfoxall.github.com/_posts/2013-10-21-unknown-pleasures.md

 There was a lot of blank space in the data.
 I'm not sure if this is because of the way that I extracted it, or the way that it had been pre-processed, or maybe that equiptment has changed over the last 40 years.

 When I managed to plot it, it's no-where as pretty as the original one.
 I've just been talking to [@olorton](https://twitter.com/intent/user?screen_name=olorton) about why this might be the case - we think it might be because I'm plotting amplitude rather than frequency, he's going to have a hack tonight to see if he can get something better.
-If you have any ideas, please do get in touch.
+If you have any ideas, please do give me a shout.

 ## Visualisation